 - Medical expenses.
 Infants have developing immune systems, making them vulnerable to some illnesses and infections that can lead to unexpected medical expenses.

 - Utility costs.
 You’ll be washing a lot more clothes and dishes than normal.
 You’ll also be running the heater, lights and air conditioning more too.
-If you or your partner is taking time off work to be a stay-at-home parent, then simply having someone home all day can also make its mark on the utilities bills.
+If you or your partner is taking time off work to be a stay-at-home parent, then simply having someone home all day can also take a toll on the utilities bills.

 Why is childcare important?